Multiperiod Martingale Transport: The Polar Structure

 as occurring in the last expression of~\eqref{eq:irredCompDeriv} will be referred to as an \emph{irreducible component} of $\M(\bmu)$; these sets are disjoint since $V^{t}_{k}\cap V^{t}_{k'}=\emptyset$ for $k\neq k'$.
 Moreover, we call their union

 the \emph{effective domain} of $\M(\bmu)$.

 Roughly speaking, an irreducible component $V_{\bk}$ is a chain of irreducible components from the individual steps $(t-1,t)$.
-Our terminology is somewhat abusive: in the one-step case considered in~\cite{BeiglbockJuillet.12,BeiglbockNutzTouzi.15}, it was possible and useful to decompose the transport problem into its irreducible components and study those separately to a large extent; cf.\ Proposition~\ref{prop:oneStepDecomposition}.
+In the one-step case considered in~\cite{BeiglbockJuillet.12,BeiglbockNutzTouzi.15}, it was possible and useful to decompose the transport problem into its irreducible components and study those separately to a large extent; cf.\ Proposition~\ref{prop:oneStepDecomposition}.
 This is impossible in the multistep case, as illustrated by the following example.

 \begin{example} Consider the two-step martingale transport problem with marginals $\mu_0 = \delta_0$, $\mu_1 = \frac{1}{2}(\delta_{-1}+\delta_1)$ and $\mu_2 = \frac{1}{4}(\delta_{-2} + 2\delta_0 + \delta_2)$.
 Then the irreducible components are given by